siteslave/mydatepicker-th/README.md

   ```

 ### inputFieldChanged callback:
-  * called when the value change in the input field
+  * called when the value change in the input field, date is selected or date is cleared (can be used in validation, returns true or false indicating is date valid or not in the input field)
   * event parameter:
     * event.value: Value of the input field.
 For example: '2016-11-22'
     * event.dateFormat: Date format string in the same format as dateFormat option is.
 For example: 'yyyy-mm-dd'
-    * event.valid: Boolean value indicating is the typed value valid.
+    * event.valid: Boolean value indicating is the input field value valid or not.
 For example: true

   * Example of the input field changed callback:
   ```js